ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

             )
 ~~~~

-The syntax and semantics of each of these types of selector are defined below.
+The syntax and semantics of each kind of selector are defined below.

 ### Name Selector {#name-selector}